Create and Manage a Budget that Fits Your Lifestyle

 Step 2: Identify your Income and Expenses

 It’s important to have a good handle on your income and expenses — how much money is coming into the household each month and how much of it are you spending?
-You can do this with our free online monthly budget calculator or on paper with a simple budgeting worksheet, such as the one in our free Living Greater eBook.
+You can do this with our free online budget calculator or through a standard spreadsheet.

 Next, take a look at how much of your income and expenses are fixed versus those that are variable.
 For example, rent and mortgage costs (“needs”) are usually the same from month-to-month, whereas monthly spending on things like dining out and shopping (“wants”) will usually vary.
 For those items that do vary, you’ll want to set a certain maximum spend amount for yourself (or your household) each month according to those short and long-term goals you’re working toward.